 healthcare services.
 Below, you will find detailed information on our payment options and billing scenarios.

 If you have further questions, or need financial assistance, don’t hesitate to call us at 253-848-5951.

 Prompt Pay Discounts

 If you are uninsured, you may participate in Prompt Pay, a medical discount program.

 Through Prompt Pay, patients who pay in full at the time of service are able to take advantage of discounted pricing.
-Patients are charged a flat fee of $95.00 per visit, payable by cash or debit/credit card.
-Checks are not accepted in this program.
+Patients are charged a flat fee of $95.00 per visit, payable by debit/credit card.
+Cash and checks are not accepted in this program.

 Should your visit be more complex and require significantly more time than an average visit, your provider may

 Any additional services, such as laboratory tests, will be charged in addition to the visit fee.

 Your insurance policy is a contract between you and your carrier; it is important that you read and fully understand your benefits.
 If you aren’t sure, please do not assume your policy covers every form of medical care.
 Policies and benefits differ, even those from the same carrier.

 Ultimately, it is your responsibility as the patient, to understand what is/is not covered by your insurance policy.